Kingston upon Hull: Sport

 The Hull Hornets American football existed from 2005 until 2011.
 The club, which acquired full member status in the British American Football League on 5 November 2006, played in the BAFL Division 2 Central league for 5 years.
 The Humber Warhawks formed in 2013 became Hull's American football team.
 Greyhound racing returned to the city on 25 October 2007 when The Boulevard stadium re-opened as a venue for the sport.

 In mid-2006 Hull was home to the professional wrestling company One Pro Wrestling, which held the Devils Due event on 27 July in the Gemtec Arena.
 From 16 May 2008, Hull gained its own homegrown wrestling company based at the Eastmount Recreation Centre—New Generation Wrestling—that have featured El Ligero, Kris Travis, and Alex Shane.

 Hull Lacrosse Club was formed in 2008 and was in 2012 playing in the Premier 3 division of the North of England Men's Lacrosse Association.

 The city played host to the Clipper Round the World Yacht Race for the 2009–10 35000 mi race around the globe, which started on 13 September 2009 and finished on 17 July 2010.
 The locally named yacht, Hull and Humber, captained by Danny Watson, achieved second place in the 2007–2008 race.

 The city hosted The British Open Squash Championships at the KC Stadium in 2013 and 2014, before moving to the adjacent Airco Arena in 2015, as part of a three-year deal.

 Swimming is hosted at Beverley Road Baths, Woodford Leisure Centre, the Ennerdale Centre, and Albert Avenue Baths.
 Albert Avenue pools were established in 1933, with an outdoor pool which shut to swimmers in 1995, but has been used for canoe training.
-A major refurbishment to upgrade the complex and return outdoor swimming was announced in 2021, this included a fitness studio, gym and general upgrades.
+A major refurbishment to upgrade the complex and to return outdoor swimming was announced in 2021, this included a fitness studio, gym and general upgrades.
 The £10.5 million refurbished facilities opened in August 2023.